 So you want to apply for a visa, huh?
-If you've found this post, it's pretty likely that you are already considering moving abroad to another country, and congratulations, you're about to have the adventure of a lifetime.
+If you've found this post, it's pretty likely that you are already considering a new move abroad with family, and congratulations, you're about to have the adventure of a lifetime!

 Applying for a non lucrative visa is like tackling a gourmet recipe, if you pay attention to the ingredients and follow the steps, you will make something amazing... but when you first read the recipe it can be a bit intimidating!

 Don't worry, though, I typically make food that has directions on the box (like mac and cheese!
 Yum!!) and I got our family through this process just fine. 😜

 First you will need a list of necessary items.
 I'm going to share with you an important mantra that is going to make EVERYTHING easier during the transition to a new country:

 It is better to have it and not need it, than to need it and not have it.

 Seriously, for your sanity's sake, keep a big folder of ALL documents (and at least one copy of everything) handy at all times.

 Bring the folder to every appointment.
 It will be your best friend for months.